 Preferences will always be taken into consideration when matching mentors and students.
 However, it is the school that selects the student who is needing a mentor.

-Yes, you can volunteer in more that 1 school as several mentors do.
+Yes, you can volunteer in more than 1 school as several mentors do.
 We strongly advise to start in one school an expand from the after you have gained experience as a Mentor.

 We encourage our mentors to get together on a regular basis to share ideas and strategies and enable networking to occur.
-We also host training events with experts in their field.
+We also host training events with experts in their field as well as Coffee and Chat Mornings to share ideas.
 We encourage our mentors to attend these events as often as they can.

 There are several steps involved.
 It can take up to six weeks for the Working with Vulnerable People (WWVP) card to be provided.
 We suggest that you submit your application to become a volunteer with us at the same time as you apply for the WWVP card.
 Once your application has been received your referees will be contacted.
 This process may take a few days.
 Once you have your WWVP card you need to contact us so that we can start the next part of the process.